-A Residual Current Device is a sensitive safety device that switches off electricity within 10 to 50 milliseconds if there is a fault.
+A Residual Current Device is a sensitive safety device that switches off the electricity within 10 to 50 milliseconds if there is an electrical fault.
 An RCD is is designed to protect against the risks of electrocution and fire caused by earth faults.

 Your home may have circuit breakers installed, but these only protect against overloading and short circuits - not electrocution.

 All RCDs have a test button that should be pressed every three months to simulate a fault and indicates whether the RCD is operating correctly.
 Your electric clocks and timers may need to be reset after each test.

 Under RCD regulations, all residential homes sold or leased in Western Australia need at least two RCDs protecting all power point and lighting circuits.

 If you are selling or renting a property